A look at McKesson Corporation’s (MCK) recent performance gives investors their first glimpse of hope. - News Daemon

 McKesson Corporation (NYSE: MCK) Trading Performance Indicators

-McKesson Corporation (MCK) is currently performing well based on its current performance indicators.
-A quick ratio of 0.50 was reported for the most recent quarter.
+Check out the current performance indicators for McKesson Corporation (MCK).
+In the past quarter, the stock posted a quick ratio of 0.50.
 In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.18.
-Likewise, its price to free cash flow for the trailing twelve months is 12.10.
+Likewise, its price to free cash flow for the trailing twelve months is 11.94.

 Technical Analysis of McKesson Corporation (MCK)

-Analysing the last 5-days average volume posted by the [McKesson Corporation, MCK], we can find that recorded value of 0.87 million was lower than the volume posted last year of 0.98 million.
-As of the previous 9 days, the stock’s Stochastic %D was 70.93%.
-Additionally, its Average True Range was 6.69.
+Compared to the last year’s volume of 0.98 million, its volume of 1.0 million showed improvement in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 35.87%.
+Additionally, its Average True Range was 6.49.

-During the past 100 days, McKesson Corporation’s (MCK) raw stochastic average was set at 57.62%, which indicates a significant decrease from 75.80% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 23.84% in the past 14 days, which was higher than the 19.26% volatility it showed in the past 100 days.
+During the past 100 days, McKesson Corporation’s (MCK) raw stochastic average was set at 50.64%, which indicates a significant increase from 50.63% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 18.10% in the past 14 days, which was lower than the 18.56% volatility it showed in the past 100 days.

 McKesson Corporation (NYSE: MCK) Key Stats